intermine/im-docs/docs/get-started/tutorial/webapp.rst

 See :doc:`/system-requirements/software/ant/` for a list of ant targets.

+Subtitle
+^^^^^^^^^^^^^^^^^^^^^^

+Next to the name of your mine in the header is a phrase we call the "subtitle".
+In the tutorial webapp you created earlier, this value is

+> An example of InterMine.bio with data from <i>Plasmodium falciparum</i>

-The logo is hyperlinked, the URL that is used is set in :doc:`/webapp/properties/intermine-properties` with the property `project.sitePrefix`.
+That value is set in :doc:`/webapp/properties/intermine-properties` with the property `project.subTitle`.
 This is the same properties file you updated in the previous tutorial.
 See :doc:`/webapp/properties/intermine-properties` for the full list of properties this file controls.

-Update this property with the URL of yoru site and redeploy your webapp using the commands given above.
-Once you have successfully released your webapp, click on the logo and it should go to the home page.
+Update this property and redeploy your webapp using the commands given above.
+Once you have successfully released your webapp, you should see your new subtitle.

 Show all properties